tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Aura Mask

-**Casting Time/Duration**: 10 minutes**/**24 hours (special)
+**Casting Time/Duration:** 10 minutes**/**24 hours (special)

-**Market/Component Cost**: 400 gp**/**80 gp
+**Market/Component Cost:** 400 gp**/**80 gp

-**Effect**: When performed upon a magic item, Aura Mask makes it appear nonmagical when someone tries to use an Arcana skill check to detect magic.
+**Effect:** When performed upon a magic item, Aura Mask makes it appear nonmagical when someone tries to use an Arcana skill check to detect magic.
 The ritual's effects last for 24 hours.

 _Optional Focus_: You can extend the duration of this ritual indefinitely by leaving the item near a small, jeweled eye of gold and ruby wrapped in a silken blindfold.
 The blindfolded eye is a focus worth 100 gp.
 As long as the item remains nearby the focus, the Aura Mask remains in effect.
 You can hide or protect the ritual's focus in any way you like, as long as it remains within range.
 A single focus can maintain up to five Aura Masks or False Auras on five separate items, as long as they are all close enough to the focus.

-**Skill Check**: Your Arcana skill check result determines the DC for the Arcana skill check to see through your deception.
+**Skill Check:** Your Arcana skill check result determines the DC for the Arcana skill check to see through your deception.
 The Arcana skill check DC to determine that an item is magical is the higher of the item's normal DC or the result of your Arcana skill check made as part of this ritual.

 #### Detect Treasure

-**Casting Time/Duration**: 10 minutes**/**5 minutes
+**Casting Time/Duration:** 10 minutes**/**5 minutes

-**Market/Component Cost**: 400 gp**/**80 gp, plus a focus worth 1000 gp
+**Market/Component Cost:** 400 gp**/**80 gp, plus a focus worth 1000 gp

-**Effect**: You hold out a gold rod while you focus your mind on finding nearby treasure.
+**Effect:** You hold out a gold rod while you focus your mind on finding nearby treasure.
 The rod pulls in your hands, pointing toward the most valuable concentration of wealth nearby.

 When you finish performing the ritual, you can command the rod to detect only valuables within certain categories: metals, gems, other (art objects, maps, ritual components, and so on), or any combination of the above.